YusanX/pde-agent-bench/README.md

 ## 🐳 Docker Support

-The Firedrake and deal.II backends run in Docker containers by default:
+The Firedrake and deal.II libraries run in Docker containers by default:

 ```bash
 # Pull images